Kanellaman/mysh-A-Bash-like-Shell-Implementation/README.md

 # Brief summary of the code provided

 1. The main function initializes variables and sets up signal handling using the `signals` function.
-2. It enters a loop to continuously read user input until the user chooses to exit or Ctrl+D is givenz.
+2. It enters a loop to continuously read user input until the user chooses to exit or Ctrl+D is given.
 3. Inside the loop, it checks for any completed `background process` using waitpid and prints a message for each completed process.
 4. The input string is tokenized into individual commands using the tokenize function.
 5. The commands are separated into a two-dimensional array of tokens using the separate function.